DEVELOPER-KLCV/klcv_dev_manual/DOCS/_Package/1-System/12-RegexMatcher/2-methods/8-matches.md

   </tr>
   <tr>
     <td>Return value</td>
-    <td colspan="2">$ TRUE if the entire input string and the regular expression pattern match exactly, $ FALSE if not</td>
+    <td colspan="2">$TRUE if the entire input string and the regular expression pattern match exactly, $FALSE if not</td>
   </tr>
   <tr>
     <td>Arguments</td>